Services

 313-400-2258

 Locations vary, but the unit is out Monday thru Friday.
-Call or test the mobile unit phone number to meet up with the team.
+Call or text the mobile unit phone number to meet up with the team.

 Overdose Prevention Training